On the Number of Degenerate Simplex Pivots: Introduction

+The pivot rule can be efficiently implemented whenever an improving feasible direction at a non-optimal extreme point is available. \end{theorem}

 We stress here that the pivots considered in Theorem~\ref{th:pivot-rule} are degenerate \emph{simplex} pivots, meaning that each of them yields an \emph{improving} direction at the given extreme point, though this direction is not feasible.
-It is important to point this out as in general, given two adjacent extreme points $x, x'$, one can easily perform a sequence of basis exchanges that yield $x'$ from $x$ by identifying the common tight linearly independent constraints, and introducing each of them to the current basis in any order, until the direction $x'-x$ is seen.
-However, we here want a strategy that guarantees that \emph{each} basis exchange is realizable by the simplex algorithm and hence defines an improving direction.
+It is important to point this out as in general, given two adjacent extreme points $x, x'$, one can easily perform a sequence of basis exchanges that yields $x'$ from $x$ by identifying the common tight linearly independent constraints, and introducing each of them to the current basis in any order, until the direction $x'-x$ is seen.
+However, we here want a strategy that guarantees that \emph{each} basis exchange defines an improving direction, and hence is realizable by the simplex algorithm.

 We then discuss some byproducts of our result in Section~\ref{sec:applications}.
 In particular, we revise the analysis of the simplex algorithm by Kitahara and Mizuno \cite{kitahara2013,kitahara2014} who bound the number of non-degenerate pivots in terms of $n,m$ and the maximum and the minimum non-zero coordinate of a basic feasible solution.
 Their analysis combined with our degeneracy-escaping technique show that the \emph{total} number of simplex pivots (both degenerate and non-degenerate) can be bounded in a similar way.
 As a consequence, one can have a strongly-polynomial number of simplex pivots for several combinatorial LPs.
 In addition, we perform some computational experiments to evaluate the performance of the antistalling pivot rule in practice, reported in Section~\ref{sec:comp}.